rhtgpta/epar_text/README.md

 Paths follow the standard directory tree structure format:
 "R:/Project/EPAR/Working Files/Sample Folder/"

 After editing the paths in the script to relevant directories on the drive, the code needs to be 'Run' in RStudio.
+If code is being run for the first time on a machine, new packages are downloaded and installed which might take some time.
 RStudio throws out red-colored errors in the console, and normal code execution is in blue/black.
 A red stop sign is diplayed on the top-right of the console while code is executed in the background.

 For more information, have a look at the PPT for scraping [here](https://github.com/rohitgupta91/epar_text/blob/master/EPAR%20Portfolio%20Scraper.pptx).